InteropIO/finsemble-bloomberg/docs_src/README.md

 ```
 (ensuring that you correct the path to the file as it exists in your project).

-Alternatively, it may be used as a preload, by setting the `component.preload` field of your component's configuration to the path to the compiled client.
+Alternatively, it may be used as a preload, by building the Typescript file and then setting the `component.preload` field of your component's configuration to the path to the compiled client.
+If you are using Finsemble seed project's build system, the Typescript file will be be automatically built for you and output to the _/dist/clients/BloombergBridgeClient_ folder.
+If you use a different build system, be sure to build the Typescript file before trying to preload it.
 Please ensure that either the full path to the preload is added to the `trustedPreloads` array in your manifest file or `window.options.securityPolicy = 'trusted'` is set in your component config or Finsemble may prevent the preload if your component is loaded from a different domain to the one used to host Finsemble, see Finsemble's [security policies documentation](https://documentation.chartiq.com/finsemble/tutorial-SecurityPolicies.html) for more details.

 Documentation for:
 - the BloombergBridgeClient module can be found [here](modules/_bloombergbridgeclient_.md).